 Everything worked—the magnification was smooth and clear, an adjustable objective lens made honing in on down-range targets easy, and focusing was quick and surprisingly accurate at any magnification.

 Of course, this is not the scope for serious, competitive, long-range shooting or any application requiring exceptional detail (plus, it was far and away the largest scope we tested).
 But if you want inexpensive, functional, 50 magnification affordable scope for under $200, this is the scope for you.

 - Solidly clear through all magnification ranges

 - Very large

-If you prefer a slightly lighter scope the Nikon P-Tactical (the down-market version of higher-end M-Tactical) is a great choice if the Crossfire II is out of stock as it offers very similar performance.
+If you prefer a slightly lighter scope, the Nikon P-Tactical (the down-market version of the higher-end M-Tactical) is a great choice if the Crossfire II is out of stock as it offers very similar performance.

 Sharp visuals in a lighter package